80 to 100gramsmaple syrup or honey4 to 5 tablespoons

 60 grams dark chocolate, ¼ teaspoon coconut oil

-Drizzle the melted chocolate over the crisp-coated chilled balls and refrigerate until the chocolate has set, about 10 minutes.
+Dip the crisp-coated chilled balls into the melted chocolate and refrigerate until the chocolate has set, about 10 minutes.

 Notes